Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Conclusions

 We computed the dimension-6 squared corrections for $O_{qq}^{(3)}$ in each process.
 Because of the high energies requested in the experimental analyses, these contributions are at least as large as the linear ones for the coefficient values that we obtained in our limits.
 This holds for all processes, with the only exception of the low-$M_{jj}$ region in multijet production.
 As expected, there is a sweet spot in the energy range where the NP effects are significant compared to the SM, while the experimental precision is still high enough and EFT uncertainties are under control.
 The interference among the SM and dimension-8 operators needs to be computed, though, to get a complete estimate of the $\mathcal{O}(1/\Lambda^4)$ correction.

 To conclude, further improvements of the constraints on the 4LQ operators request both to obtain more precise SM predictions and to find new observables that are more sensitive to their contributions.
+We also remind the reader that all the distributions that we employed to obtain the limits and the $\chi^2$ functions can be found in a notebook linked to this paper.

 \subparagraph{Acknowledgments} Computational resources have been provided by the Consortium des \'Equipements de Calcul Intensif (C\'ECI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No. 2.5020.11 and by the Walloon Region.
 MM is a Research Fellow of the F.R.S.-FNRS, through the grant \textit{Aspirant}.
 We are thankful to G. Durieux, K. Mimasu, H. El Faham, I. Brivio, F. Maltoni and V. Lemaitre for the insightful discussion and suggestions they helped us with during this work, and to W. Shepherd and A. Biek\"otter for the support while reproducing their dijet and $\gamma +$jets results, respectively.
 Our acknowledgments extend as well to all the other participants of the 2025 HEFT conference, hosted at CERN, who shared with us their feedback about this project and its prospects.